woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 2).md

 The `Batcher` process is assigned unique names for identification and events that are emitted from the producer must be tagged to a batcher.
 Failure to do so will result in a runtime error.
 This only applies if batching is enabled.

 In order for the producer to send the appropriate events to the respective batcher, a `PartitionDispatcher` is used.
 Essentially, it defines the behavior of how events are emitted to consumers.
 A `PartitionDispatcher` dispatches events to certain consumers based on a given criteria (defined as a [hash function](https://en.wikipedia.org/wiki/Hash_function)).
-In this case, the hash function is the name of the batcher from the given event.
-This means that when we assign a batcher to the event, it **will** be dispatched to only that consumer.
+In this case, the criterion is the name of the batcher from the given event.
+This means that when we assign a batcher to the event, it **will** be dispatched to only that batcher.
 More information about dispatchers in GenStage can be found in the [official documentation](https://hexdocs.pm/gen_stage/GenStage.Dispatcher.html#summary).

 Even within the batcher, further grouping can be made based on a batch key assigned to the event.
 This may be used to ensure that certain events are processed together.
 Internally, the batcher will accumulate events before emitting them.
 However, as it cannot sit around accumulating events forever, a batch is emitted at regular intervals regardless of how many events are stored in it.